About the ERL

 - iPads: We reserve the right to charge replacement costs for overdue/damaged iPads (up to $600 for an iPad/bag/power cord).
 A hold will be placed on your Oakland University account until business is settled with the ERL.

-- If library fines reach $15, checkout of ERL materials will be blocked and a hold will be placed on your Oakland University account until fines have been paid.
-The hold on a university account results in the inability to register for classes, receive your diploma or order transcripts.
+- If library fines are incurred, checkout of ERL materials will be blocked, and a hold will be placed on your Oakland University account until fines have been paid.
+The hold on a university account results in the inability to register for classes.

 - Please allow up to 3 business days for payments to be processed.